nickmmark/two-factor-entropy/README.md

 ## next steps
-[ ] I need to find more sets of 2FA codes, to see if other companies use pseudo-randomness [ ] I need to find another technique that can identify the low entropy of ascending/descending sequences
+[ ] I need to find more sets of 2FA codes, to see if other companies use pseudo-randomness [ ] I need to adjust my methods to find the entropy of an ordered seqence of numbers (this should capture patterns & ascending/descending sequences)

 ## references: